klharp/Plotly-Dashboard-Bellybutton-Diversity/README.md

 # Plot.ly Homework - Belly Button Biodiversity

+## Project Overview
-Built an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+An interactive dashboard was designed to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.

-D3, Plotly, Javascript, HTML, and CSS were used in this exercise.
+Languages and libraries used:

+* Javascript
+* Plotly
+* D3
+* HTML
+* CSS

 The final app can be viewed at: https://klharp.github.io/plotly-challenge/

   ![Dashboard](Images/dashboard.png)

+---

 ## Step 1: Plotly